denesfilotas/vscode-blitz3d/README.md

 > To see all the changes, check the [changelog](CHANGELOG.md) or the [GitHub repository](https://github.com/denesfilotas/vscode-blitz3d).

+- automatic version detection
-- Initial support for modern Blitz3D up to version 1.117
+- support for Blitz3D 1.118
-- Dynamic function list generation (for LibSGD and custom builds)
-- Support for multiple versions (ux will be revamped later)

 ## Features